Rashmi0206/Data-Modeling-and-Business-Analysis/README.md

 ## Solution:

-Hi Team.
+Hi.

 Happy Monday!
-Below is the answer I am getting for below requests.
-Happy to discuss in detail in the weekly meeting.Please feel free to reah out to me if you have followup questions in the meantime.
-During the analysis, I came acroos few data quality issues which I feel are important to discuss with the group.
+I work in the Data Science & Analytics team and had been working recently on few requests from business team.
+During the analysis, I came across few data quality issues which I feel are important to pay attention to.
-I noticed a lot of barcodes in the receipt don't match with the brands barcode.
-This needs to be looked at ASAP since its a critical key for us to match receipts with brands.
+1. I want to clarify my understanding on the relationship between brand barcode and product barcode in receipts.
+I am under the assumption that they should match, however, during the analysis I noticed that many barcodes in dont match up.
+Incase they are not the same, I need understanding on how brands are related to items in a receipt.
-Below are few other data quality issues I came across:
+2. Below are few other data quality issues I came across:
 * Brandcode issues:
-  * There are 54 Brand Code that dont show the brand code value, instead show barcode.
+  * There are 54 brand code that dont show the brand code value, instead show barcode.
-  * Approximately 234 brandcodes are missing
+  * Approximately 234 brand codes are missing
-Resolution- I need help from product catalog team to get the correct values.
-I can send list of barcode for these brands the team
+Action required- I need help from product catalog team to get the correct values.
+I can send the list.
 * Users missing in Users table:
   * There are about 117 users that have receipts but are missing in Users table.
+There are also duplicates in the users table.
-Resolution: I can send this list to product support team.
+Action Required: I can send this list to product support team.
 This may be related to bug in the app that may be having issues in user registration.

- From scalablity perspective, we may need to start looking at better ways to structure the receipt_item_list as I am noticing receipts with a lot of items.
+ I have one more concern from scalablity perspective, we may need to start looking at better ways to structure the receipt_item_list as I am noticing receipts with a lot of items ( some have about more than 400 items).
 With our growing customer engagement, this table may become very heavy pretty soon and we may need to add more resources to our DB cluster.

 # About The Data